gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 ### Interruption limit (only for *low* priority)

-Jobs with a low priority can be interrupted if its ressources can be used for a high priority jobs.
+Jobs with a low priority can be interrupted if their ressources are needed by high priority jobs.
 A low priority job can be interrupted at most 10 times, then it will result in the following error:

 ```text
 The machine running the job was terminated by the cloud provider